robertzi7/Hackerrank/README.md

 Hello, Welcome to my hackerrank.com program repository.

 Currently I am in the middle of putting in all of the programs that I've written for all of the contests I've participated in before I first made this.
-I plan to have the majority of the contests finished before April 7th.

 Here is a link to my profile, so you can see my performance in all contests: https://www.hackerrank.com/robertzi7